-Catalyst 2960-S Series Switch
+Catalyst 2960-S Switch

-Catalyst 3560 Series Switches
+Cisco Catalyst 3560 Series Switches

-The Catalyst 3560 Series is a selection of fixed-configuration switches that includes IEEE 802.3af and Cisco Power over Ethernet (PoE) capability in 10/100 Ethernet and Gigabit implementations.
-The Catalyst 3560 is an ideal Layer 2 switch for midsize business network access or satellite-office environments, combining both Gigabit Ethernet and Power over Ethernet (PoE) configurations for high efficiency while streamlining the installation of vital technology including VoIP, wireless access, video surveillance, and remote video kiosks.
-Customers can activate network-wide intelligent services including QoS, rate limiting, access control lists (ACLs), multicast administration, and fast IP routing with the simplicity of traditional network switching.
+The Catalyst 3560 Series is a line of non-modular switches that includes IEEE 802.3af and PoE capability in 10/100 and 10/100/1000 configurations.
+The Catalyst 3560 Series switch is an ideal Layer 2 switch for small enterprise network connectivity or branch-offices, combining both Gigabit and PoE configurations for high productivity while streamlining the installation of vital technology including Voice over IP, wireless access, video surveillance, and remote video kiosks.
+Customers can deploy network-wide smart services such as QoS, rate management, ACLs, multicast administration, and broadband IP routing while maintaining the ease of conventional LAN switching.

-Catalyst 3750 Family Switches
+Cisco Catalyst 3750 Family Switches

 For midsized organizations and corporate branches, the Cisco Catalyst 3750 Series switch eases deployment of unified applications and adapts to changing business needs by offering configuration versatility, ability to manage converged network patterns, and automatic set up of smart network functions.
 Also, the Cisco Catalyst 3750 switch is designed for high-volume Gigabit Ethernet deployments and incorporates a diverse range of switches that meet the access, aggregation, and backbone-interface demands of small or mid-size systems.